peitalin/noir-zk-pathfinding/README.md

 #### Forge Test

-run `nargo compile` and `nargo prove --oracle-resolver http://localhost:5555` (go Oracle must be up).
+run `nargo compile`, `nargo codegen-verifier` and `nargo prove --oracle-resolver http://localhost:5555` (go Oracle must be up).
 Then return to the root directory and run `forge test`.